zowe/community/blogging/blog_guidelines.md

  Other topics are welcome, but it needs to have a direct link to the Zowe community

- Blogs fall into one of three categories and are differentiated to avoid a user visiting a Zowe blogsite from misunderstanding the relationship between whether the content being described is free open source software included with a Long Term Support (LTS) Zowe release, a commermcial vendor Zowe offerings, or a project in its incubation phase.
+ Blogs fall into one of three categories and are differentiated to avoid a user visiting a Zowe blogsite from misunderstanding the relationship between whether the content being described is free open source software included with a Long Term Support (LTS) Zowe release, a commercial vendor Zowe offerings, or a project in its incubation phase.

  - [Zowe Core](#zowe-core)
  - [Zowe Ecosystem](#zowe-ecosystem)